joemoose/psiops/docs/index.md

 - The single action roll to determine both the success of an attack and the resulting damage is inspired by the combat mechanic of *[Vagabonds of Dyfed](https://www.drivethrurpg.com/en/product/240583/Vagabonds-of-Dyfed)*, written by Ben Dutter, copyright Sigil Stone Publishing 2018.
 - Swarms mechanic is adapted from the FIST supplement [*HECATONCHEIRES*](https://threeyelloweyes.itch.io/fist-hecatoncheires) by Moth and licensed for use under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

-Additional character *Traits* and *Roles* are based on the following publications, all licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).
+Additional character *Traits* and *Roles* adapted from the following publications, all licensed under the [Creative Commons Attribution 4.0 License](https://creativecommons.org/licenses/by/4.0/).

 - [*A Fistful of Death Metal*](https://maenad-of-miami.itch.io/a-fistful-of-death-metal) by Maenad of Miami.
 - [*Bielefeld-Hasselt Equation*](https://magic-badger.itch.io/bielefeld-hasselt-equation) and [*Derivative 14*](https://magic-badger.itch.io/derivative-14) by Joel Thurston.